KhudododKA/RepData_PeerAssessment1/PA1_template.md

 ### Analysis

 Here I will show the response to each of the questions using the data above.
-To answer this question both the analytic data and the original data give the same result.
-It is however, a bit confusing since the title says *mean total number of steps taken per day* then <span style- color:'darkred'> question 1 </span> says to make a histogram of *the total number of steps*.

 #### Mean total number of steps taken per day